OguzhanAndic/devops24/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

+Answer: under the ansible.builtin.service: there is a line that is missing, this is the state line. it should say - state: started.
+The state command and the enabled command must be written down on the playbook/yml file for the connecton to start, as it is stated in on the ansible.builtin.service web guide under the parameter infomration on the state command.

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+become: true is used to grant a task permission to execute with sudo (elevated) rights.
+When become: true is placed higher up in the playbook, at the same level as tasks:, it means that all tasks under that playbook will automatically run with sudo privileges, without needing to specify it for each individual task.

 # QUESTION C